ZeroLogDNS/stubby-linux-config/README.md

 # stubby-linux-config
-Stubby config for Linux systems with multiple init and package manager support, so supports nearly every Linux distro.
+Stubby and NetworkManager config for Linux systems with multiple init and package manager support, so supports nearly every Linux distro.